Child's Play (2019 film): Reception

 In the United States and Canada, Child's Play was released alongside Toy Story 4 and Anna, and was projected to gross $16–18 million from 3,007 theaters in its opening weekend.
 It made $6.1 million on its first day, including $1.65 million from Thursday night previews.
-It went on to debut to $14.1 million, and finishing second, behind Toy Story 4.
+It went on to debut to $14.1 million, and finished second, behind Toy Story 4.
 The film dropped 68.6% in its second weekend to $4.4 million, falling to eighth.